Rehan018/NLP-CheatSheet/Part Of Speech POS Tagging.md

 ##### 6. **Using POS Tags in NLP Applications:**
    POS tagging is essential for many NLP tasks such as parsing, named entity recognition, and sentiment analysis.
 By understanding the role of each word in a sentence, you can better analyze text and make informed decisions in your NLP applications.

-##### 7. **Firstlanguage.in Platform:**
-   Firstlanguage.in simplifies the process of building NLP applications by allowing you to perform various tasks via an HTTP call.
-Unlike local setups where you may need higher compute resources, this platform provides cloud-based solutions, making it easier to implement and scale NLP models.

 #### Additional Part of Speech (POS) Concepts